Lisa Gretzky

 Lisa Gretzky (born January 19, 1971) is a politician in Ontario, Canada.
-She is a New Democratic Party member of the Legislative Assembly of Ontario, who was elected in 2014 and re-elected in 2018.
+She is a New Democratic Party member of the Legislative Assembly of Ontario, who was elected in 2014 and re-elected in 2018, 2022, and 2025.
 She represents the riding of Windsor West.

 Background

 She is the cousin-in-law of Wayne Gretzky through her husband Tyler Gretzky.

 Politics

 Gretzky was elected as a school trustee in 2008 for the Greater Essex County District School Board.
 She was elected as vice-chair in 2012.

 Gretzky ran in the 2014 provincial election as the New Democratic candidate in the riding of Windsor West.
-She defeated Liberal incumbent Teresa Piruzza by 2,098 votes.
+She defeated Liberal incumbent Teresa Piruzza by 1,042 votes.

-She was the party's critic for Community Safety and Correctional Services, but as of March 23, 2015, she now resides as the party's critic for Education.
+She was the party's critic for Community Safety and Correctional Services, but as of March 23, 2015, she served as the party's critic for Education.
+As of September 7, 2024, she serves as the Official Opposition Critic for Mental Health and Addiction, and Poverty and Homelessness Reduction.